Mahasweta-usc/NLP4GOV/README.md

 The repository was developed and is being maintained by the C^2 lab at the University of California Davis and Institutional-Grammar research.
 It presents pipelines and applications to support empirical policy analysis at scale, and builds off an extensive survey of relevant tasks and functionalities in natural language processing.

+**IF YOU FACE TECHNICAL PROBLEMS IN IMPLEMENTATION/QUESTIONS ABOUT THE NOTEBOOKS, PLEASE POST AN ISSUE DESCRIBING YOUR PROBLEM ON GITHUB**

 # Contents

 1. Recommended pipelines and applications